IsaacWP121/FizzBuzz/README.md

 # FizzBuzz
-My take on the classic FizzBuzz game
+My take on the classic FizzBuzz challenge